o-jasper/alt_require.lua/readme.md

 * Map projects with recorders, producing graphs with [graphviz](http://graphviz.org/).([wp](https://en.wikipedia.org/wiki/Graphviz))

-* Many limitations can be removed with bidirectional communication.
+* More limitations can be removed with bidirectional communication.

   Both ends could have simulacra, and instead of the value, the server could sometimes return requests with not values, but instead ask more information